neoclide/coc-tsserver/Readme.md

 - `javascript.format.placeOpenBraceOnNewLineForFunctions` default: `false`
 - `javascript.format.placeOpenBraceOnNewLineForControlBlocks` default: `false`

-Configurations are same as VSCode, try completion with `tsserver`, `typescript` or `javascript` in your `coc-settings.json`.
+Configurations are the same as with VSCode.
+Try completion with `tsserver`, `typescript` or `javascript` in your `coc-settings.json`.

 ## Related extensions